 Prep your surfaces by lightly sanding the back of the copper and cleaning both the oak edge and the copper with rubbing alcohol.

-This is the ONLY adhesive I suggest you use, it’s worth the money, cleans up with water, is VOC free and has a long working time.
+This is the ONLY adhesive I suggest you use, TC-20 Premium Copper Adhesive, it’s worth the money, cleans up with water, is VOC free and has a long working time.
 Yes, you could use construction adhesive but this is so much better and has twice the working time.
 You can order it several places but I purchased mine and a glue roller together here.

-(See how the entire thing is scooted out a bit so we can clamp to the back edge. later we glued and screwed the mdf to the lower sheet of mdf.)
+(See how the entire thing is scooted out a bit so we can clamp to the back edge.
+Later we glued and screwed the mdf to the lower sheet of mdf like I mentioned above)

 It is best to have a few sets of hands to quickly clamp the edge.
 The glue allows quite a bit of working time, but I do recommend cleaning up any that squeezes out with a damp towel while it is still wet.
 As you can tell we used A LOT of clamps, the more the better!
 We placed another board over the copper before clamping so the clamps would not mar the copper and would evenly dissipate the pressure.

 Allow the edges to dry overnight before removing the clamps.
 Once dry, file and sand the top edge flush with the mdf layer.
 The copper top will go over this so it is important that it is perfectly flat and smooth.